 Not everyone has the ways and means to leave when the S really HTF.
 Some have unreliable transportation or no personal transportation at all.
 Others may not have the luxury of having a bug-out location, family, or friends to run to.
 That doesn’t mean you can’t survive.
 In some cases, bugging in is the best and safest option.

 I admit, I have been a prepper—to various degrees—for decades.
 In that regard, my plans have always been to bug out if things got rough.
-As a former resident of Florida, we always rated things on the hurricane scale.
-For me, anything more than the equivalent of a Category 2 hurricane meant bugging out to higher ground.
+With that in mind, a seismic shift went through our prep plans when we came to the obvious conclusion that unless it was BAD, we needed to bug in.

 During an emergency panic can easily take over and cloud your thinking, as well the thinking and actions of those around you.
 Having a plan is only half the battle.
 After all, having a tourniquet in the right scenario can be a life saver, but you have to know how to apply it; it will not apply itself.
 The same is true of a plan.
 If you have not rehearsed it, trying to figure it out in the middle of a natural disaster is a disaster of a whole other kind.

 Who can you count on during a SHTF scenario?
 That depends on the scenario, but when doing your planning there are two at least forces you need to consider.
 Even in a SHTF scenario, the government will respond, maybe not as quickly as you would like, but it will be there.
 Second, you will be there.

 In the majority of crisis situations, no matter what the crisis is, you want to do the exact opposite of the mob of people.
 In other words, instead of running to the bank or the ATM machine, you want to check in with your family and make sure they’re safe.
 Check out these and other tips for surviving a crisis.